-Around 80 per cent of older people who are admitted to the hospital emergency department don’t have an advance healthcare plan in place.
+About 80 per cent of older people who are admitted to a hospital emergency department don’t have an advance healthcare plan in place.

 Depending on the state in which you reside, the document may have a slightly different name and the decision-making aspect can vary.

 For example, an Advance Care Directive exists in Victoria, NSW, South Australia and Tasmania; whereas an Advance Health Directive exists in Queensland and Western Australia; but a Health Direction exists in the ACT; and an Advanced Personal Plan in the Northern Territory.

 An advance health plan outlines the details of what is important to you, including values and preferred outcomes.
 It can also include the treatments and care you would like or would refuse if you have a life-threatening illness or injury.